tilezen/vector-datasource/docs/layers.md

 * `care_home`
 * `carousel`
 * `carpenter`
+* `casino` - A venue for gambling.
 * `cattle_grid`
 * `cave_entrance`
 * `cemetery`
 * `chalet`
 * `charging_station` - May also have `bicycle`, `scooter`, `car`, and `truck` set to true or false
+* `charity` - A shop selling items, often second-hand clothes, in order to raise money for charity.
 * `childcare`
 * `childrens_centre`
 * `cinema`